TheCyberLocal/Blind75-Docs/blind75-collection/linked-list/merge-k-sorted-lists/problem.md

 -   **Description:** This approach leverages the divide and conquer technique to efficiently merge `k` sorted linked lists.
 The idea is to pair up the lists and merge each pair.
 This process is repeated iteratively, halving the number of lists at each step until only one merged list remains.
 This method is efficient because it reduces the problem size by half in each iteration, leading to a logarithmic number of merge operations.
 -   **Algorithm:**

-    1. If the list of linked lists is empty, return `none`.
+    1. If the list of linked lists is empty, return `null`.
     2. While there are more than one list:
         1. Initialize an empty list `mergedLists` to store the merged results of the current iteration.
         2. For each pair of adjacent lists `l1` and `l2`: